projectara/greybus-spec/source/device_class/camera.rst

 The number of chroma lines is half the number of luma lines.
 Each chroma line stores values related to two lines of pixels.

-The planar YUV 4:2:0 formats are Ara-specific, they are not defined in [CSI-2]_.
+The planar YUV 4:2:0 formats are Greybus specific, they are not defined in [CSI-2]_.
 They come in two variants for U\/V ordering.

 Only plane-interleaved is supported.
 All luma lines are sent first, followed